I have been privileged to attend over 120 births as of October 2013.

 How does hiring me work?

-Ideally, we should schedule a short Skype chat first, and if that goes well, schedule an in-home interview.
+Ideally, we should schedule a short Skype chat or phone call first, and if that goes well, schedule an in-home interview.
 Once you both decide to hire me, call me to let me know and then fill out my contract and send it to me with a deposit for half of my fee.
-If you need alternate payment arrangements, let me know.
-I'm happy to accommodate you.
+The rest of my fee is due two weeks before your due date.

 Once we know we are working together, we will schedule 2 meetings to go over your birth wishes and be sure you are ready for birth and breastfeeding.
 You will fill out some questionnaires for me to help me get to know you better, and we will stay in touch during your pregnancy.
 I ask you to call me after doctor/midwife appointments and let me know how things are going.
 Once we are in your due window (two weeks before and two weeks after your due date), I'll promise to stay nearby in case you need me.
 Once you think you are in labor, you decide when you need me to come to your side.
 (Hint: if you go into labor in the middle of the night, you can wait until morning to call me unless you have a question or want me to join you in the night.
 If you just wanted to let me know you are in labor, you can email me as that is the first thing I check every morning before I even get out of bed!).